rollup/plugins/packages/replace/README.md

 ## Word Boundaries

-By default, values will only match if they are surrounded by _word boundaries_.
+By default, values will only match if they are surrounded by _word boundaries_ that respect JavaScript's rules for valid identifiers (including `$` and `_` as valid identifier characters).

 Consider the following options and build file: